pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 for the bottom of their bat.

 To let us work with this, the ball needs to remember how quickly it's moving _vertically_, i.e., in the _y_ direction.
-So we add a local variable `y_speed`.
+So we add another local variable, `y_speed`.
 It starts off as zero, because the ball is moving neither up nor down, just straight across:

 {{< commit add-Ball-state-y-speed >}}